ionuthodina/dev.hodina.net/cl7h7lvh30gwv1unv1k4d65z2.md

 *Notes: The cover image is just for reference.
 The post is not complaining about a specific platform.
 It states an opinion about measuring correctly candidate skills.
 There are dozens of platforms that offer this service for tech companies and all use the same concept.*

+**UPDATE**: I had to solve again the annoying puzzle😁.
+Check out the new [article](https://dev.hodina.net/re-how-to-not-clean-json-file-in-c)!